Glossary

 Who Is Using Original Equipment Manufacturer?

-OEM is a constantly changing and growing industry.
-There are many different types of companies in this sector, from small businesses to multinational corporations.
-The main goal of all these companies is to make a profit by manufacturing or assembling a product for another company that will sell under the value-added reseller’s name.
-This is especially prevalent in large-scale projects because many industries will need large quantities of certain parts or goods.
-For example, the hospitality industry may need OEMs for their utility production, like towels and uniforms.
+OEM is a constantly changing and growing industry, spanning everything from small businesses to multinational corporations.
+They share one goal: turn a profit by manufacturing or assembling a product that another company sells under the value-added reseller's name.
+Large-scale projects make this especially common, since whole industries need certain parts or goods in enormous quantities.
+The hospitality industry, for instance, may rely on OEMs for utility production like towels and uniforms.

 See How ABM Improved Their Equipment Management With ToolSense